ESA-PhiLab/radiometric-slope-correction/README.md

-# radiometric-slope-correction
-Radiometric Slope Correction of Sentinel-1 data on Google Earth Engine
+# Scripts for Radiometric slope correction of Sentinel-1 on Google Earth Engine